Happy students make happy teachers! Here are some tips that will help you be an effective EFL teacher.

 - Remember that a good teacher also learns from his/her students.
 The lessons always work both ways.

 When you complete your TEFL course with TEFL Zorritos, you will learn these effective EFL teacher tips and gain the confidence to be an effective EFL teacher!
-Also you will have a job placement program in Peru waiting for you when you have completed our course.
+Also you will have a guaranteed job waiting for you when you have completed our course.

 Class sizes are limited, so don’t wait, make your reservation today!